yiremorlans/my-tkdb/constants/dialogue/reference.md

 He is social online and tends to chase trends, though he struggles to form relationships with people outside of it.

+Author note: Kaito is a physical touch person.
+With Towa, apart from hanging out and practicing dancing together, they hug and lean on each other a lot.

 Background
 Kaito was born and raised in Tokyo by his grandma.
 At one point, his grandmother gifted him the pendant he currently wears.